SenseTecnic/SenseTecnic.github.io/fred/userdocs.md

 ### Public Websocket Input Nodes

-To create a Websocket input node accessible by anyone, prefix your URL with `/public/` in the path option of the of the websocket node.
+Like public HTTP input nodes, to create a Websocket input node accessible by anyone, prefix your URL with `/public/` in the path option of the of the websocket node.
 To access the websocket  you will add `/public/{username}` to the client.
 For example, a websocket input node configured with the path `/public/data` set up by mike will be accessible as  `ws://fred.sensetecnic.com/public/mike/data`.
 You could access this websocket using wscat using:

 ```
 wscat -c "http://fred.sensetecnic.com/public/mike/receive"